carnold84/Three_JS_Experiment/README.md

 # Three.js Experiment
 Experiment with Three.js.
-Click on screen to add a cube!
+Click on screen to add a model!